pcordes/par2-cleanhistory/README_FIRST.txt

 --- Building and installing on Mac OS X systems ---

-The Mac version is a "fat" build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4.
-In other words, the par2 executable file contains both a 32-bit x86 and a 64-bit x86_64 build of the par2 sources.
-It is distributed as an executable (par2) along with the required Intel Thread Building Blocks 2.0 library (libtbb.dylib).
-The libtbb.dylib file is also "fat" (32-bit and 64-bit versions are contained inside it).
+The Mac version is a "fat" universal build of the concurrent version of par2cmdline 0.4 for Mac OS X 10.4 (32-bit binaries) and 10.5 (64-bit binaries).
+In other words, the par2 executable file contains both a 32-bit x86/PowerPC and a 64-bit x86_64/PowerPC-64-bit build of the par2 sources.
+It is distributed as an executable (par2) along with the required Intel Threading Building Blocks 2.1 library (libtbb.dylib).
+The libtbb.dylib file is also "fat" universal (32-bit and 64-bit versions for x86/ppc/x86_64/ppc64 are contained inside it).

-The par2 32-bit executable is built under 10.4, and the 64-bit executable is
+The par2 32-bit executable is built for 10.4, and the 64-bit executable is
-built under 10.5, which are then symbol stripped and combined using the lipo tool.
-The 64-bit executable needs to be built under 10.5 because the 10.4 build of the 64-bit executable was found to (1) cause the "fat" executable to crash when it was run under 10.5, and (2) not be able to correctly read par2 files when those files resided on a SMB server (ie, a shared folder on a Windows computer).
+built for 10.5, which are then symbol stripped and combined using the lipo tool.
+The 64-bit executable needs to be built for 10.5 because the 10.4 build of the 64-bit executable was found to (1) cause the "fat" executable to crash when it was run under 10.5, and (2) not be able to correctly read par2 files when those files resided on a SMB server (ie, a shared folder on a Windows computer).
 Combining the mixed-OS executables solves both of these problems (see the 20080116 version release notes below for details).

-The libtbb.dylib file is built from the TBB 2.0 tbb20_017oss_src.tar.gz distribution.
-It was built for both the x86 and x86_64 architectures and will therefore run on all 32-bit x86 hardware (such as the Intel Core Duo CPU) as well as 64-bit x86_64 hardware (such as Intel Core 2 Duo and Athlon-64 CPUs).
+The libtbb.dylib file is built from the TBB 2.0 tbb21_009oss_src.tar.gz distribution.
+It was built for the x86, ppc, x86_64 and ppc64 architectures and will therefore run on all Macs that support 10.4 or 10.5.

 Normally, the libtbb.dylib file is built so that for a client program to use it, it would usually have to be placed in /usr/lib, which would therefore